 Executive Chairman and Chairman of the Board

-Dr. London is a graduate of the U.S. Naval Academy (1959) and the Naval Postgraduate School (1967), where he earned, respectively, a bachelor of science in naval engineering and a master of science in operations research.
+Dr. London is a graduate of the U.S. Naval Academy (1959) and Naval Postgraduate School (1967), where he earned, respectively, a bachelor of science in naval engineering and a master of science in operations research.
 He was inducted into the Naval Postgraduate School Hall of Fame (2011) and was named a U.S. Naval Academy Distinguished Graduate (2019).
-He holds a doctorate in business administration conferred "with distinction" from The George Washington University (1971) and received the university’s Alumni Achievement Award (1996).
+He holds a doctorate in business administration conferred with distinction from The George Washington University (1971) and received the university’s Alumni Achievement Award (1996).
 He was also presented with the Alumni of the Year Award from the university’s School of Government and Business Administration (1987) and CEO of the Year Award from the university’s Executive MBA Program (2003).

-During his 12 years of active duty as a regular officer (1959-1971) during the Cold War, Dr. London initially served as a naval aviator and carrier pilot, serving with U.S. Navy "hunter-killer” task forces arrayed against the Soviet Union’s strategic nuclear submarine threat.
-He saw service in the Cuban Missile Crisis (the "thirteen days" of October and November of 1962), and his numerous at-sea deployments included the North Atlantic, the Mediterranean, and the Caribbean.
+In 12 years of active duty with the U.S. Navy (1959-1971) during the Cold War, Dr. London served as an officer, naval aviator, and carrier helicopter pilot with the Navy’s “hunter-killer” task forces arrayed against the Soviet Union’s strategic nuclear submarine threat.
+He saw service during the Cuban Missile Crisis (the “Thirteen Days” of October and November of 1962), and his 33 at-sea deployments included the North Atlantic, the Mediterranean, and the Caribbean.
 He was with the airborne recovery team for Col. John Glenn’s Mercury Program space flight in Friendship 7 in the Caribbean, on February 20, 1962, on the U.S.S.
-Randolph (CVS-15).
-Later, at the height of the Vietnam War, he served as Aide and Administrative Assistant to the Vice Chief of the Naval Material Command, Department of the Navy (1969-70).
-Dr. London left active duty in 1971 and joined the U.S. Navy Reserve, retiring as a captain in 1983, having served as commanding officer of aeronautical engineering units with the Naval Air Systems Command, Washington, D.C.
+Randolph.
+At the height of the Vietnam War, he served as Aide and Administrative Assistant to the Vice Chief of the Naval Material Command, Department of the Navy (1969-70).
+Subsequently joining the U.S. Navy Reserve, he served as an aeronautical engineering duty officer and commanding officer of reserve units in the Naval Air Systems Command (1971-1983), retiring as a naval captain.